-Coarse grass is a lot easier to spot in a lawn than you might expect.
-Here are the things you should look out for:
+Coarse grass is a lot easier to spot than you might expect.
+Here are the signs to look for on your lawn:

-- Patchy grass with some displaying different colours and textures to the rest of the lawn
+- Patchy grass with a different colour / texture to the rest of the lawn

 - Flowering below the height of the cut, giving the lawn a peppered look

-- Leaf-sheaths that are a brown colour, giving the lawn a burnt appearance
+- Brown-coloured leaf sheaths, giving the lawn a burnt appearance

 What causes coarse grass?

-Coarse grasses can appear as a result of various reasons.
-These are:
+Coarse grasses can appear for a variety of reasons.
+Here are a few possibilities:

-- By birds as seed or may appear through unsterilised loam used as lawn top-dressing.
+- Seeds may reach your lawn through unsterilised loam used as lawn top-dressing.

 - Coarse grass may be present in the original seed mixture and become visible only if the condition of your lawn starts to deteriorate.
-In a new or relatively new lawn, the seeds could have been dormant in the soil, springing up after the lawn was laid.
+When your lawn was new, these seeds may have been dormant in the soil, only springing up once the lawn was established.

-- Coarse grass can appear when the lawn suffers from excessive mowing, compaction or drought.
+- Coarse grass can appear in lawns that suffer from excessive mowing, compaction or drought.

-- Some fine grasses such as bents and fescues are prone to becoming scorched in cold weather conditions, stunting their growth and allowing coarse grass to take over.
+- Some fine grasses (such as bents and fescues) are prone to becoming scorched in cold weather conditions, stunting their growth and allowing coarse grasses to take over.

 Controlling coarse grass

-- Applying a spring lawn fertiliser that is high in nitrogen, in March.
+- In early spring, apply a spring lawn fertiliser that is high in nitrogen.
 This will boost desirable lawn grasses as they come into growth.

 - Remove individual patches of weed grasses by hand.

-- For large problem areas, fork out the worst patches in September or October (adding soil to re-establish the level) and then re-seed with a finer lawn seed mixture or lay patches of new turf.
+- For large problem areas, fork out the worst patches in September or October (adding soil to re-establish the level), then re-seed with a finer lawn seed mixture or lay patches of new turf.

-- If infestation is extensive, control is much more difficult.
+- If your coarse grass infestation is particularly extensive, getting it under control may be far more difficult.
 Avoid frequent watering in dry summers, as meadow grass is shallow-rooting, so should be discouraged by drought.